AZE38/2DFFT_Janus_Galactic_Toy_Simulation/README.md

     Global structure of galaxy strongly depends on the initial condition given.

-keepind in mind that our simulation is unphysical because of the 2D sheet domain with 3D FFT Poisson concept , we can explore some parameters and hope that in Full
+keep in mind that our simulation is unphysical because of the 2D sheet domain with 3D FFT Poisson concept , we can explore some parameters and hope that in Full
 3D simulation , some characterstics of the dynamic are present too.